 - update the school’s SEN register and make sure that records of your child’s progress are kept.

-- record what support each child is having on a school Provision Map.
+- record what support each child is having and analyse the impact

 - draw up a plan of provision and support for any child with an Education and Health Care Plan after meeting with parents and other professionals, including health professionals.